At Stocksbridge Junior School, we want all of our children to get the best education and develop healthy behaviours for life.

 Your child’s attendance is 98% – 99%

-Your child’s attendance is good and they are likely to achieve their targets.
+Your child’s attendance is good and they are likely to achieve their learning targets.
 This will give them the skills they need for the next phase of their education.

 |Expected||Your child’s attendance is as expected at 97% and has reached the school’s target which is set to ensure that learning is supported.|